 For more info on prerequisite language skills and the corresponding certificates concerning a specific degree program, please consult the Academic and Examination Regulations.

 The options listed here are sufficient to comply with the minimum language requirements needed for admission.
 Depending on the program and your individual background it may, however, be necessary for you to keep working on your language skills during your studies.
 Be sure to check out the services of our Language Center.

 Good command of German is an important prerequisite to successfully complete your studies at TUM.
 Proof of sufficient German language skills must be submitted before the end of the application period for all degree programs whose language of instruction is German.

 Applicants holding a German university entrance qualification do not require verification of their German language skills.
-German citizens with an international higher education entrance qualification who have spent at least two school years at a German school may submit certified copies of their school certificate as proof of their German language proficiency.
+German citizens with an international higher education entrance qualification who have spent at least two school years at a German school may submit their school certificate as proof of their German language proficiency.